 The Caicos Banks are incredibly beautiful, but the sun can be quite intense!

 The fishing charter companies are happy to provide rods, reels, and flies.
-If you’d prefer to bring your own equipment, light tackle 7 to 9 weight rods are typically recommend for bonefish, and 10 to 11 for barracuda and tarpon.
+If you’d prefer to bring your own equipment, light tackle 7 to 9 weight rods are typically recommended for bonefish, and 10 to 11 for barracuda and tarpon.